samuelim01/tp/docs/UserGuide.md

 Expected behaviour upon success:
 - Displays a list of all vendor names and their respective indexes.
     - Example: 1.
 Valerie Tan, 2.
 Victor Lim
+- If there is one or more vendors, displays the message "Listed all vendors".
+Else, displays the message "No vendors recorded".

 Expected behaviour upon failure:
 - Refer to [Appendix B](#appendix-b-miscellaneous-error-messages): Expected behaviour upon general failure.